KorablikDimak/PerlinNoizeGenerator/README.md

 - the `RenderMap` directory contains classes for creating and transforming textures
 - the `UI` directory contains all the classes related to the user interface
 - the `SimplexNoise` directory contains the only third-party library with simplex noise
-### Techniques used
-- pattern decorator (used in folder `Shader`)
-- parallel computing, work with multithreading (used in many places)
-- coroutines as a replacement for asynchronous unity methods (aslo used in many places)
 ### Capability
 - maps are rendered reliably using generated normal and elevation maps
 - you can save created textures